mhBrice/thesis/article2/article2.md

 likely impractical, our results emphasise that management should not only anticipate change, but should acknowledge that current forests have already undergone changes and are in the process of further transformation.
-Moreover, our study suggests that partial cutting could be used to increase temperate tree growth in mixedwoods.
+Moreover, our study suggests that selective cutting could be used to increase temperate tree growth in mixedwoods.
 However, natural recruitment of temperate trees might not be sufficient.
 Thus, assisted migration could be necessary to facilitate range expansion, thereby increasing forest resilience to future climate